programminghistorian/jekyll/en/lessons/designing-a-timeline-tabletop-simulator.md

 ## Build Your Own _Timeline_

-In order to help you get started with nanDECK and Tabletop Simulator, I have made available a starter set of files for you to build upon, which you can [download from GitHub](/assets/designing-a-timeline-tabletop-simulator).
+In order to help you get started with nanDECK and Tabletop Simulator, I have made available a starter set of files for you to build upon.
+It contains two sub-folders, one titled [nanDECK](/assets/designing-a-timeline-tabletop-simulator/nanDECK) and the other titled [Tabletop-Simulator](/assets/designing-a-timeline-tabletop-simulator/Tabletop-Simulator).

-The contents of this directory include:
+The sub-folder titled nanDECK includes:
 - [`PH_nandeck_Your_Timeline.txt`](/assets/designing-a-timeline-tabletop-simulator/nanDECK/PH_nandeck_Your_Timeline.txt) : the script to open in nanDECK
 - [`Build-Your-Own-Timeline.xlsx`](/assets/designing-a-timeline-tabletop-simulator/nanDECK/Build-Your-Own-Timeline.xlsx) : the spreadsheet which the script given to nanDECK will use to find the assets and build the deck
 - Six `.png` images